UmassJin/Leetcode/knowledge.md

 * VLANs are created to provide the segmentation services traditionally provided by routers in LAN configurations.
 VLANs address scalability, security, and network management.
 Routers in VLAN topologies provide broadcast filtering, security, address summarization, and traffic flow management.
 None of the switches within the defined group will bridge any frames, not even broadcast frames, between two VLANs.

 #### [How to troubleshoot a ping failure ?](http://www.cisco.com/c/en/us/td/docs/routers/asr9000/software/asr9k_r4-0/troubleshooting/guide/tr40asr9kbook/tr40con.pdf)

+##### IGP (Interior Gateway Protocol)
+* An Interior Gateway Protocol (IGP) is a type of protocol used for exchanging routing information between gateways (commonly routers) within an Autonomous System (for example, a system of corporate local area networks).
+This routing information can then be used to route network-level protocols like IP.
+* Interior gateway protocols can be divided into two categories: distance-vector routing protocols and link-state routing protocols.
+Specific examples of IGP protocols include Open Shortest Path First (OSPF), Routing Information Protocol (RIP) and Intermediate System to Intermediate System (IS-IS).

+##### ARP (Address Resolution Protocol) (http://en.wikipedia.org/wiki/Address_Resolution_Protocol)